 The crux of the Datejust 36’s design is its Coke-bottle shape which pretty much didn’t change over the years.
 This quintessential design enables the Datejust 36 to fit any wrist, suits, or occasion.

-For the 2019 version, the Oystersteel case features a more streamlined profile that reminds me of luxurious sailboats.
+For this version, the Oystersteel case features a more streamlined profile that reminds me of luxurious sailboats.
 The toned contours give the watch a more professional but at the same time sporty look.
 I love how the case lines look sharp and defined.

 As for the dial, the Ref.
 126234 has received a bit of makeover.
 The railroad track has been replaced with the simplistic index markers.
 This change has opened up some space in the dial which I like.
 Another noteworthy change is that the hour hands can almost touch the hour indices.